WinchellWang/winchellwang.github.io/_posts/2024-06-24-blackjack_gan.md

 def game_init():
     # initialize game

     deck = Deck()
     deck.shuffle()
     players = [Player(0), Player(1), Player(2), Player(3)]
-    # Deal two cards to each player
+    # deal two cards to each player

     for _ in range(2):
         for player in players:
             player.add_card_to_hand(deck.deal_card())